1.1 What are archives and why should we keep them?

 5. Electronic Records

 Although older records and archives are on paper, increasingly current congregational records are being created on computers.
 Un-compressed back up copies of all significant data should be made regularly and kept separately from originals.
-Care should be taken to use a storage method likely to be readable long term; CDs have now effectively replaced floppy discs, and other changes in the future will require the transfer of archived material to a new format.
-Consequently, it is recommended that well-known file formats are used and that the number of different formats is kept to a minimum. [note 10] Information, such as the file names in which the data is kept, file versions, file formats, the date of creation and date of transfer, should be kept as metadata in the electronic version of the file and on paper in order to manage this process.
+Care should be taken to use a storage method likely to be readable long term; changes in the future will require the transfer of archived material to a new format.
+Consequently, it is recommended that well-known file formats are used and that the number of different formats is kept to a minimum. [note 10] Information, such as the file names in which the data is kept, file version, file formats, the date of creation and date of transfer, should be kept as metadata in the electronic version of the file and on paper in order to manage this process.
 Discs and other removable memory devices should be kept securely and labelled.

 Provided no information is lost when printed, some documents of permanent value can be kept on paper and stored as archives.
 For such records, good quality acid-free paper and a high quality laser printer should be used.
 Metal staples or paper clips should not be used as they are susceptible to rust.

-6. Provincial Records Advisor and Diocesan Records Advisors
+6. Provincial Records Officer and Diocesan Records Advisors

 The Provincial Records Advisor may be contacted through the General Synod Office, and any Diocesan Records Advisors through Diocesan Offices.